welovekiteboarding/zermind/README.md

 ## License
 MIT – use it freely, contribute back if you like.
-Zermind was built with ❤️ for the Cloneathon challenge.
+Zermind was built with ❤️ for the [Cloneathon 2025](https://cloneathon.t3.chat) challenge.